awsdocs/macie-user-guide/doc_source/macie-access-control.md

    1. For **Role name**, enter **AWSMacieServiceCustomerHandshakeRole**\.

-   1. For **Role description**, enter the following: Allows the master account to create service\-linked roles in the member accounts\.
+   1. For **Role description**, enter the following: Allows the Macie Classic administrator account to create service\-linked roles in the member accounts\.

    1. Choose **Create role**\.